4enigma/tools/README.md

 # tools
-Custom tools for penetration testing
+Here are some tools I've created while learning to program and penetration test.